-1.07 All applications for registration become an important and permanent part of the records of the TWHBEASM.
+1.07 All applications for registration become an important and permanent part of the records of the TWHBEA.
 Every care should be exercised in giving accurate data.

 Members of the Association are entitled to one free foal registration for each paid dues period, provided the dam of the foal is recorded in the member’s name on the date of the foal’s birth, and provided the foal is registered within six month of foaling.
 The free foal registration must be requested at the time the paperwork is submitted.
-(This will no longer be in effect on all new members and renewals after February 20, 2014 or lifetime memberships purchased after May 24, 2014.)
+(This will NO longer be in effect on all new members and renewals after February 20, 2014 or lifetime memberships purchased after May 24, 2014.)

 3.03 Typewritten transfers are acceptable but erasures or alterations will render the transfer null and void.